orsifrancesco/instagram-without-api-node/README.md

     const responseIwaId = await iwaId({

+        base64images: true,                     // <!-- optional, but without you will be not able to save images.. it increases the size of the json file
+        base64videos: false,                    // <!-- optional but not recommended, it increases the size of the json file

         headers: {
             'cookie': _cookie,
             'user-agent': _userAgent,
             'x-ig-app-id': _xIgAppId
         },

-        base64images: false,                    // <!-- optional, but without it, you will be not able to store/show images
         file: "instagram-cache-byid.json",      // <!-- optional, instagram-cache.json is by default
         pretty: true,                           // <!-- optional, prettyfy json true/false
         time: 3600,                             // <!-- optional, reload contents after 3600 seconds by default